 The first group of Polish settlers to New Zealand came off the friedeburg in Lyttelton in 1872, but did not get to Marshland until 1874.
 Other Poles, off other ships, joined them.

-We have compiled the accompanying list of the Marshland Poles through their names being mentioned in various publications and family stories.
+A list of the Poles aboard the friedeburg is included in the story polish anchors 1872–1876 on this page.
 If anyone would like to contribute a name, or clarify an entry, please get in touch with us through our home page.
-A list of the Poles aboard the friedeburg is included in polish anchors 1872–1876 on this page.

-As usual with Polish names, anglicised spellings can vary considerably.
-In this suburb, too, street names changed, sometimes more than once.
-We have used the Christchurch City Libraries’ list of current street names, and their histories.2 Most have lost the possessive punctuation that we have retained in quotations or mentions in the earliest years.
+As was usual with early Polish names, spellings changed, and English street names in this suburb changed too, sometimes more than once.
+We have used the Christchurch City Libraries’ list of current street names, and their histories.2 Most have lost the possessive punctuation that we have retained when referring to the earliest years.